 Frank Darabont has corralled an excellent cast of moderately known actors.
 Thomas Jane has the resolute certainty of a hero with lantern jaw, he even seems like the cut-out hero from a 1940s matinee serial.
 There are some excellent other performances, particularly from diminutive British actor Toby Jones who is exceptional in his performance of fearful uncertainty and cautious good sense as one of the supermarket clerks.
 Of course, Marcia Gay Harden holds much of the show with an alarming madness in her performance as a religious fundamentalist.

-The Mist (2017 ) is an upcoming tv series based on the same story.
+The Mist (2017) was a tv series based on the same story but was cancelled after ten episodes.